1. Learn First

 Make it affordable, easy to implement, and leverage the window of opportunity that exists right after an earthquake disaster.

-And, how can we make it easy for local government officials to enforce building codes?
+How can we make it easy for local government officials to enforce building codes?

 Create simple building codes, training seminars, and inspection systems that work in rural areas with little infrastructure, budget, time and personnel.